davidjosearaujo/e-des/README.md

 <div style="page-break-after: always;"></div>

-# Testing and performance
+## Testing and performance

-## Build
+### Build

-First, in order to test these application, since they are both written in compiled programming languages, we must compile the source code into the respective binaries.
+First, in order to test these applications, since they are both written in compiled programming languages, we must compile the source code into the respective binaries.
 This can be done in Go and Zig as follows.

 <div align="center">
     <img src="./prints/go-01-build.png">